Art Advice

 @nhalinowska

 You may see that some designers use binder clips to hold back pages of your bullet journal.
 I especially love these gold clips used by @Grace.Journals.
 These clips help keep the page steady and still while you’re working on it, especially while erasing underdrawings.
-A 12 pack on Amazon is $10 right now, which is a really great deal.
+A 12 pack of binder clips is $10 right now, which is a really great deal.

 summer bucket list bujo ideas